Download PDF Fact Sheet

 How can I lower the radon levels in my home?

 Lowering high radon levels requires special knowledge and skills.
 A qualified contractor can study the radon problem in your home and help you pick the right treatment method.
 You should test your home for radon again once repairs are complete and every two years thereafter.
-Two national organizations, the National Environmental Health Association (NEHA) and the National Radon Safety Board (NRSB) offer voluntary certification for radon mitigators and testers.
+Two national organizations, the National Radon Proficiency Program (NRPP) and the National Radon Safety Board (NRSB), offer voluntary certification for radon mitigators and testers.

 How can I get information about radon test results and how to reduce radon levels in my home?

-Michigan Department of Environmental Quality (MDEQ) — Radon Program provides a toll-free radon hotline (1-800-RADON GAS/1-800-723-6642).
+Michigan Department of Environment, Great Lakes, and Energy (EGLE) – Radon Program provides a toll-free radon hotline (1-800-RADON GAS/1-800-723-6642).
 You can get information on radon health risks, testing, how to interpret results, and how to reduce elevated radon levels.
 Literature is free of charge, and program staff can help locate do-it-yourself test kits, professional testers, and radon reduction contractors.
-The MDEQ Radon Program is funded by a grant from the US-EPA and matching funds from state dollars.
+The MEGLE Radon Program is funded by a grant from the US-EPA and matching funds from state dollars.